actions-marketplace-validations/qualitiaco_action-lambda-build-pack/README.md

 # action-lambda-pack

-Build binary files and pack necessary libraries for Lambda
+Build binary files and pack necessary libraries for AWS Lambda

 ## What this can do

+Have you ever feel you would like to call linux commands on AWS Lambda?
+If so, this makes you happy.

 This will run a build.sh script to build, and check what kind of libraries the build binaries require.
 Finally this will put the binaries and minimum necessary libraries on lambda runtime.